-Power Input Terminals: V+ & G
+Power Input Terminals: V+ & GD

 Use a well-regulated DC power supply to obtain the best sound quality.
-Connect the power supply's POSITIVE output to terminal V+, and the GROUND output to terminal G.
+Connect the power supply's POSITIVE output to V+, and the GROUND output to terminal G. There is also a 2.1mm barrel connector on the side (center positive).

-Speaker Output Terminals: L+ (left channel) & R+ (right channel)
+Speaker Output Terminals: L+ (left) & R+ (right)